 Lake Powell Hotels

-Check rates at the Holiday Inn Express Page-Lake Powell
+Check rates at Holiday Inn Express & Suites Page

 More Hotels in Page - hotel descriptions, reservations and map.

 ||Spectacular reservoir (Lake Powell) extending 186 miles along the Colorado River, bordered by red rock cliffs and sandy beaches, with innumerable narrow tributaries.
 Very popular both for developed recreation and off-trail exploration

 The most visited slot canyon in the Southwest, located on the Navajo Reservation just outside the NRA

 Marina, campground and other facilities serving the northeast side of Lake Powell; planty of shoreline access points